gotouerina/ComTools/README.md

         perl GenerateCountTree.pl input_maf OurgroupName output_tree

 The output_tree contains x rows (x is the blocks of input MAF file).
+3

+Then Type :

+        java -jar /path/to/astral.5.7.8.jar -i output_tree

+You can get the final species tree.

 ## Convert MAF into MSMC format
 This function is under writing.